deepin-community/node-rollup-plugin-node-resolve/packages/node-resolve/README.md

 Setting this option will add extra conditions on top of the default conditions.
 See https://nodejs.org/api/packages.html#packages_conditional_exports for more information.

+In order to get the [resolution behavior of Node.js](https://nodejs.org/api/packages.html#packages_conditional_exports), set this to `['node']`.

 ### `browser`

 Type: `Boolean`<br>
 Default: `false`

-If `true`, instructs the plugin to use the `"browser"` property in `package.json` files to specify alternative files to load for bundling.
-This is useful when bundling for a browser environment.
-Alternatively, a value of `'browser'` can be added to the `mainFields` option.
-If `false`, any `"browser"` properties in package files will be ignored.
-This option takes precedence over `mainFields`.
+If `true`, instructs the plugin to use the browser module resolutions in `package.json` and adds `'browser'` to `exportConditions` if it is not present so browser conditionals in `exports` are applied.
+If `false`, any browser properties in package files will be ignored.
+Alternatively, a value of `'browser'` can be added to both the `mainFields` and `exportConditions` options, however this option takes precedence over `mainFields`.

+> This option does not work when a package is using [package entrypoints](https://nodejs.org/api/packages.html#packages_package_entry_points)

 ### `moduleDirectories`

 Type: `Array[...String]`<br>
 Default: `['node_modules']`

-One or more directories in which to recursively look for modules.
+A list of directory names in which to recursively look for modules.

+### `modulePaths`

+Type: `Array[...String]`<br>
+Default: `[]`

+A list of absolute paths to additional locations to search for modules.
+[This is analogous to setting the `NODE_PATH` environment variable for node](https://nodejs.org/api/modules.html#loading-from-the-global-folders).

 ### `dedupe`